oimodeler/oimodeler/docs/source/index.rst

 Parameter interpolators can be used to :

 - simulate chromatic changes of an object intensity distribution
-- Simulate time dependence : pulsation, binarity …
+- simulate time dependence : pulsation, binarity …

 Many interpolators are available in oimodeler:
 - Gaussian